-To have a prescription filled for yourself or a qualified dependent, take the prescription to a participating pharmacy and present it, along with your prescription drug card, to the pharmacist and the prescription will be filled.
+To have a prescription filled for yourself or a qualified dependent, take the prescription to a participating pharmacy and present it, along with your prescription drug card, to the pharmacist.
+Pay the required deductible amount and the prescription will be filled.